Cassoulet, Confit and Exploding SausagesJanuary 14, 2011 at 12:58 am | Posted in Daring Cooks, Dinner, Lunch, Pork, Poultry, Soups/Stews | 62 Comments

 1.Preheat the oven to moderately hot 375ºF/190ºC/gas mark 5.

 2.Render (melt) the duck fat in the saucepan until clear.
+If using olive oil, no need to melt, obviously.

 3.After seasoning with the black pepper, place the duck legs in the clean, ovenproof casserole.